 Harry's name.
 Harry runs and they walk towards the court together.

-Bedazeled (1967, parafrasi bonaria del Faust con un Mefistofele che non ha il coraggio di esigere l'anima
+Bedazzled (1967), parafrasi bonaria e un po' psichedelica del Faust con un Mefistofele che non ha il coraggio di esigere l'anima

 vendutagli da un povero cuoco caduto innamorato della bella che doveva invece aiutare Faust a

 The Little Prince (1974) is an adaptation of

 è una satira bonaria del proibizionismo e dei